michodgs25/Somerset-Trails/README.md

 ### User Stories

 * As a user I want to access each page with ease wherever I am on the website.
-* As a user I want the site to be visually appealing.
+* As a user I want the site to be visually appealing to look at.
-* As a user I want the maps feature to have filters for different terrains and distance.
+* As a user I want the maps feature to have filters for different terrains and distances of each separate maps.

-## Features, existing features and features left to implement
+* As a user I want a variety of different images so I can see what each trail looks like.

 ## Wire-Frames